chialab/dna/docs/helpers.md

 ## css

-The `css` helper is a method internally used by DNA convert a CSS string into its scoped Shadow DOM version.
+The `css` helper is a method internally used by DNA convert a CSS string into its scoped version.
 This can be used to add extra manipulation to the CSS string:

 ```ts
 import { DOM, css } from '@chialab/dna';